Expanding Patient Access: FDA’s Draft Guidance for Medical Device Manufacturers

 in its November 2012 article, "Heart Gadgets Test Privacy-Law Limits

-While an implantable defibrillator should not be characterized as a “gadget,” the article details the true-life dilemma faced by a patient and the manufacturer of her medical device, Medtronic, Inc. (“Medtronic”).
+While an implantable defibrillator can hardly be characterized as a "gadget," the article details the true-life dilemma faced by a patient and the manufacturer of her medical device, Medtronic, Inc. ("Medtronic").
 On one hand, such a patient needs access to this type of medical data: it is about her

 , it is vitally important to her ongoing health and health care, and she cannot easily obtain it through the "traditional route" of her physician.
 On the other, a medical device manufacturer (MDM) in Medtronic’s position faces a compelling set of concerns about providing complex medical data directly to a patient without a learned physician intermediary to help the patient understand it.
 She may misunderstand or misinterpret the data, or try consulting "Dr. Google," with dangerous or even fatal results.
 And what of the MDM’s regulatory responsibilities: when does providing information cross the line to unapproved labeling

 , with attendant consequences?
 How can the MDM fulfill the patient’s request with enough data to be useful, but not so much as to be construed as practicing medicine or otherwise rendering medical device?
-What about the learned intermediary doctrine?
+Should the Guidance address the learned intermediary doctrine?